aequitas/cinekid-render-server/README.md

     make <tab>

+Do not change any other files except `settings.yaml`.
+Otherwise updates might not be pulled in via `git pull` (`error: Your local changes to the following files would be overwritten by merge:`).
+To reset the `cinekid-render-server` and undo any changes run: `git reset --hard`.

 # Development

 These instructions only apply if you want to develop the render cluster using virtual machines instead of real hardware.